Judge Advocate General FAQs

 - Air Force: First Lieutenant (O-2) (typically promoted to Captain (O-3) after six months).

-- Army (Frequently Asked Questions): First Lieutenant (O-2) (typically promoted to Captain (O-3) after six months).
+- Army (Frequently Asked Questions): First Lieutenant (O-2) (typically promoted to Captain (O-3) after six to 12 months).

 - Coast Guard: Lieutenant (O-3)

 - Navy: Lieutenant Junior Grade (O-2) (typically promoted to Lieutenant (O-3) after one year).

 Law students who become commissioned officers in one of the services branches will be assigned as attorneys.
 The Coast Guard allows officers to request non-legal assignments as does the Marines Corps after the officer’s first tour.

 Each of the service branches requires commissioned officers to be U.S. Citizens.

 - Air Force: 1L, 2L, or 3L year – The Air Force offers three separate programs through which students can apply to be U.S. Air Force Judge Advocates:

 - Graduate Law Program.
 Students must join an AFROTC detachment during their first semester of law school.
 They will attend an AFROTC field training encampment at an Air Force base during the summer before either their second or third year of law school.
 Upon completion of the AFROTC program and graduation from law school, GLP cadets are commissioned as second lieutenants in an inactive status until they pass the bar, at which time they will enter active duty as first lieutenants.

 - One-Year College Program.
 Students must join an AFROTC detachment during the first semester of their second year of law school.
 They will attend an AFROTC field training encampment at an Air Force base during the summer before their third year of law school.
 Upon completion of the AFROTC program and graduation from law school, GLP cadets are commissioned as second lieutenants in an inactive status until they pass the bar, at which time they will enter active duty as first lieutenants.